 Abstract"Spear Masters contends that in Africa there exists only one religion with a vast array of "denominations."
 African religion is expressed in a different way by each of the denominations, which creates confusion for those who believe that there is more than one African religion.
 Spear Masters presents information about some of the larger and most significant expressions of the sole African religion, so that the reader will understand the relationship between God the creator and the notions of the relationship with the family and community.
 The term "spear master" relates to the integrity and ethics that had to accompany the maker and user of the spear in ancient African societies.
 The essence of religion presented in Spear Masters is the deification of one's society and nation, and making sacred the traditions and rituals of the ordinary lives of the people."--BOOK JACKET

 Asbanti, Kwabena Fabeem.
 “Blood.”
 In Encyclopedia of African Religion, edited by Molefi Asante and Ama Mazama, 127–127.
-Thousand Oaks: SAGE Publications, Inc., 2009.
+Thousand Oaks: SAGE Publications, 2009.

 Bonnke, Reinhard.
 Marked by the Blood of Jesus.
-Sermon Video, 52:23.
+Sermon video, 52:23.
 Given at the Hillsong Conference, Sydney, Australia, in 2006.
 Posted 24 August, 2012.

 Duncan-Williams, Nicholas.
 The Place of the Blood in a Believer’s Life.
 Sermon video, 1:05:22.
 Given at the Prayer Cathedral of Action Chapel International in Accra, Ghana.
 Posted 23 May, 2016.